-5. All interfering signals in this section are detected by the sensor and stored after confirming with [OK].
+All interfering signals in this section are detected by the sensor and stored after confirming with [OK].

-Check the distance to the product surface, because if an incorrect (too large) value is entered, the existing level will be saved as false signal.
+Check the distance to the product surface, because if an incorrect (too large) value is entered, the existing level will be saved as a false echo.
 The filling level would then no longer be detectable in this area.